krzysu/berlinjs-meteor/readme.md

           server.coffee
       models.coffee

-we separate server side code from client side, and have shared file for models, that will be used on both client and server side.
+We separate server side code from client side, and have shared file for models, which will be used on both client and server side.

 ## Step 4.
 Add login with Facebook